HL7/fhir-cow-ig/input/pagecontent/comparing-with-HL7-v2-orders.md

 #### Comparison to a Subscription-Status Notification:
 An analagous 'package' of information can be communicated via a [Subscription framework]([url](https://hl7.org/fhir/subscriptions.html)).
-The only real distinction is that Subscriptions lend themselves to the idea that FHIR servers are available, and that some information may then be retrievable 'restfully'.
-This creates an option to have a notification reference content, without necessarily including all of that content in the bundle.
+The only real distinction is that Subscriptions lend themselves to the idea that FHIR servers are available, and that some information may then be retrievable via RESTful queries.
+This creates an option to have a notification reference content without necessarily including all of that content in the bundle.

-Alternatively, a Subscription-Status notification could also be used to send a full payload with the notification.
+Note that FHIR subscriptions do not implicitly require that clients be able to dynamically create subscriptions on the fly.
+A Subscription created via administrator configuration after asking a recipient about what data is of interest, the events of interest, etc. is in spirit very similar to an HL7 v2 message feed, especially if the parties decide to include full payloads with the notifications.

 ```
 Bundle